As an Amazon Associate I earn from qualifying purchases. I get commissions for purchases made through links in this post.

 a kind worker who produced a coconut for me US $1

-dive instructors US $10 per day on average.
+dive instructors US $5 to 10 per day on average.

-Male is the capital of the Maldives, an island densely populated by the local people and much infrastructure.
+Male is the capital of the Maldives, an island densely populated by the local people with much infrastructure.

 When you first arrive into the Maldives, you will most likely land at Male International airport (Velana Airport).
 While it is worth an overnight visit it is not the dream holiday you are probably thinking of.
 If you are wanting to experience something more authentic in the local culture, then a trip to a less populated local island is a better choice.
 That way you can relax on the more secluded beaches and enjoy walking on the sand rather than concrete pathways.